Cannabis political parties of the United States: Youth International Party

 The Youth International Party was established in New York on New Year's Eve, 1967, by a group of writers and activists including Abbie Hoffman and Jerry Rubin, to advance the counterculture of the 1960s.
 The YIP flag is a five-pointed star superimposed with a cannabis leaf.
 Without formal membership or hierarchy, the Yippie movement spread across U.S. states, and into other nations.
 In 1976, yippies, known for their sense of humor, direct actions and satirical, elaborate pranks, ran Nobody for President with the slogan “Nobody's perfect!”
 Yippies tailored colorful, theatrical acts exploiting mass media, which included political pie throwing carried out the first time in 1969, and notably the pie thrown in the face of a member of the President's Commission on Obscenity and Pornography by Yippie underground publisher Tom Forçade, in 1970.

 The yippies’ direct actions took center stage during the 1968 Democratic National Convention in Chicago.
 YIP planned a six-day Festival of Life – a celebration of the counterculture and a protest against the state of the nation.
 Yippies’ sensational statements before the convention were part of the theatrics, including a tongue-in-cheek threat to put LSD in Chicago's water supply.
 YIP organizers hoped that well-known musicians participating in the 1968 Democratic National Convention protest activity would draw an enormous crowd from across the country, but the city of Chicago refused to issue any permits for the event and most musicians withdrew from the project.
 Of the headlining rock bands who had agreed to perform, only MC5 came to Chicago to play and their set was cut short by a clash that was called a police riot by the US National Commission on the Causes and Prevention of Violence, between the audience of a couple thousand and police.
 Phil Ochs and several other singer-songwriters also performed during the 1968 Yippie Festival of Life.

 YIP organized marijuana “smoke-ins” across North America through the 1970s and into the 1980s.
 A yippie smoke-in held in Washington, D.C. on July 4, 1970, was attended by 25,000.
 A Youth International Party smoke-in in Vancouver on August 7, 1971, was attacked by police, resulting in the Battle of Maple Tree Square police riot.
 Annual July 4 Yippie smoke-ins held in Washington became a counterculture tradition by 1979 which continued to be held for decades, evolving into annual summer Million Marijuana Marches by 1999.
 YIP promoted the creation of alternative, counterculture institutions such as artist collectives, food co-ops, flea markets, free clinics, pirate radio, public-access television.
-Yippies together with other overlapping and intermingling counter-cultural groups that included Deadheads, the Rainbow Family, and White Panthers, believed cooperative alternative institutions could spread to dwarf and eventually replace capitalist economic systems.
+Yippies worked together with other overlapping and intermingling counter-cultural groups that included Deadheads, the Rainbow Family, and White Panthers, believing cooperative alternative institutions could spread to dwarf and eventually replace capitalist economic systems.